jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helmfile_template.md

   -h, --help                help for template
   -n, --namespace string    the default namespace if none is specified in the helmfile.
 Defaults to the current namespace -o, --output-dir string   the output directory.
 If not specified a temporary directory is created
+      --use-helm-plugin     uses the jx binary plugin for helm rather than whatever helm is on the $PATH
 ```

 ### SEE ALSO